DE-RSE/de-rse.github.io/en/conf2019/call.md

 Simply fill out the [submission form](https://derse19.uni-jena.de/derse19/cfp).
 The form includes a field for the description of your submission ("abstract") as well as several others, asking you for details about yourself.
 We elicit this information because we would like to know a little about your background, your perspective, your experience.
 This will help us to get to know the RSE community in Germany better.

 We will accept contributions in English or German.
-Details to follow.

 ### Formats